armandossrecife/my_validation/inspection_process.md

 We utilized the ChatGPT tool, implementing Few-shot and Chain-of-thought prompting strategies, to expedite the manual inspection of each issue and identify architectural problems.
 This decision to employ the tool was aimed at streamlining our inspection process.

 As a software developer, we created a classifier of issues from the Apache Cassandra issue tracker.
 The classifier analyzes each issue and determines whether or not it has an architectural impact.
-We followed these five steps:

-Is this step we use the following five stages to use the ChatGTP:
+Is this step we use the following six stages to use the ChatGTP:

 # Stage 1 - Introduction: